 Use Caution and Limit Exposure

-What To Offer Your Baby Instead
+What To Offer Your Baby Instead of Rice Cereal

 For the lowest levels, use basmati rice grown in California, India, and Pakistan.
 According to testing by Consumer Reports, Rice from Arkansas, Louisiana, or Texas has the highest levels.
 Cooking brown rice in excess water (six to 10 parts water to one part rice) and draining the excess water can reduce the arsenic content by as much as 40%.
 Watch for rice syrup as a sweetener.
 It can contain elevated arsenic.
 Avoid processed foods containing brown rice sweeteners.
 Do not use rice milk as a primary milk alternative.

 If your child has a swallowing disorder (dysphagia) or gastroesophageal reflux disease and needs cereal thickeners added to formula or breastmilk, the AAP suggests using oatmeal instead of rice cereal.4 Unless explicitly instructed by your child’s pediatrician or a feeding specialist, it is recommended that caregivers NOT put baby cereal in a bottle.
-Doing this could cause your baby to choke and may also increase the amount of food they eat and can cause them to gain too much weight.
+Doing this could cause your baby to choke and may also increase the amount of food they eat, which can cause them to gain too much weight.

 Know Better, Do Better